LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Sectional_Docs/Installations.md

 ## NF-core & Nextflow

 [NF-core](https://nf-co.re/) is a workflow management software.
-Using NF-core pipelines is a powerful way to ensure experimental reproducability in case something fails, or it must be rerun.
+Using NF-core pipelines is a powerful way to ensure experimental reproducibility in case something fails, or it must be rerun.

 To [install NF-core & Nextflow](https://nf-co.re/docs/nf-core-tools/installation#activate-shell-completions-for-nf-coretools) as one, which is what we want in this case, run the following lines in your VACC home directory.
 ```